 - That entity may decide to take out monies from the circulation, for example, India’s recent decision to demonetize large currency bills overnight, and

-- Sometimes, the ‘Value” of a Nation’s currency is pegged to artificial bench marks like Gold, or US dollar.
+- Sometimes, the ‘Value” of a Nation’s currency is pegged to artificial benchmarks like Gold, or US dollar.

 2.0 The Digital Currency System (DCS):

 The chart introduces several new terms that are explained here.
-Once a Peer to Peer (P2P) transaction occurs, it is done through a client account – which is protected by a virtual wallet, or a private key and a public key generated to protect the digital assets.
+Once a Peer to Peer (P2P) transaction occurs, it is done through a client account – which is protected by a virtual wallet, or a private key and a public key generated to protect the digital currency trading assets.
 Next, the request is transferred to the Bitcoin network, where the users in the network – the miners – pick up the request for processing.
-The miners are typically large computer processing units that churn out the complex ‘Hitoshi Algorithm’ to generate the coin (Bitcoin), which is packaged in to data blocks.
+The miners are typically large computer processing units that churn out the complex ‘Hitoshi Algorithm’ to generate the coin (Bitcoin), which is packaged into data blocks.
 The mining process is extremely computer power intensive, and often requires energy usage that may equal a small city’s daily power requirement.
 Thus, mining though can be done by anyone – it is practically not feasible for without deep pockets.
 Next, the data blocks are assigned a randomly generated header, which is matched by a miner with a nonce.
 The nonce is a 32-bit Bitcoin field that contains several leading zeros, which eventually gets a hash.
-This is a unique alpha numeric code set at a value below a pre-targeted difficulty level.
+This is a unique alphanumeric code set at a value below a pre-targeted difficulty level.
 Eventually, each hash, thus generated, verified, and accepted by the Bitcoin network is rewarded with bitcoins.
 A critical feature of this process is that the hash values are next appended to the subsequent block’s header, thus generating a Block Chain.
-These Bitcoins are then either sold to or sold by Digital Currency Exchanges, who are Market Makers in the Digital Currency – just like any equities sold in the open financial markets.
+These Bitcoins are then either sold to or sold by Digital Currency Exchanges, who are Market Makers in the Digital Currency Trading – just like any equities sold in the open financial markets.

 The Block Chain is an interesting concept.
 It is a revolutionary technology that is finding its way into many segments of the economy.
 Conceivably, all future transactions, record keeping, and record swapping will be based on the Block Chain Technology.
 A prime advantage of this technology is the fact that no one person or an entity has a control of ALL your financial, personal, or medical records.
 All the information is distributed over hundreds – if not thousands of computers – making the “hacking” virtually impossible.
 Think of it as your health history consisting of hundreds of tests, medications etc. being distributed among the computers residing in the offices of a dozen or so doctors.
-No one specialty doctor has access to the information from the other doctor – unless permitted by you.
+No one speciality doctor has access to the information from the other doctor – unless permitted by you.
 Thus, the Block Chain Technology driven DCS is safe, impervious to hacking, and insulated from the vagaries of decisions made by any given sovereign bank and/or entity.